kevholditch/vacuum/README.md

                                         ░░░░░░░░░░░░░░░░░░
                                             ░░░░░░░░░░
 ```
+## What is it?

 Even when using infrastructure as code tools like Terraform it is easy to leave behind relic resources such as EC2 EBS volumes and ENIs.

-These relics cost you money!
-Enter vacuum, to deep clean your account!
+These relics take money out of your pocket and put it in Jeff Bezos's,  Enter vacuum, to deep clean your account!

 ## All